 - It may take a little more or a little less time to proof depending on the weather.
 Wait till it at least doubles in size.

-- Place an oven proof heavy Pyrex casserole or dutch oven with lid in the oven.
+- When you are ready to bake, place an oven proof heavy Pyrex casserole or dutch oven with lid in the oven.
 Preheat the oven to 450 degrees Fahrenheit.

 - While oven is heating, dust the working counter with some flour and transfer the dough there.
-Fold the dough and make a ball with pinched side down.
+Fold the dough a few times and make a ball with pinched side down.

 - Grease a parchment paper.
-You could instead dust it but in my experience greasing works better.
+You could even dust it but in my experience greasing works better.

-- Gently place the dough ball on it and let it rest.
+- Gently place the dough ball on the parchment paper and let it rest.

 - Once the oven is hot, make a shallow cross with a knife on the dough and mist it with water lightly.